ropensci/roweb3/content/blog/2022-10-04-censo2017-one-year-after/index.md

 occurrences of a categorical variable in a neighborhood, as it can be water access (i.e., well or public network).
-By using censo2017 we can extract useful information for evidence-based public policy when it comes, for example, to prioritize budget decisions.
+By using censo2017 we can extract useful information for evidence-based Public Policy when it comes, for example, to prioritize budget decisions.